Where To Go For Your Ill-Fated Summer Romance

 The 'I Actually Quite Like You' Date

 They like David Bowie!
 And you like David Bowie!
 Sure, technically he is one of the most popular artists of all time but you also get the same quilted brand of luxury bog roll so really, you could be like, the perfect match?
-Around this point you’re probably going to be feeling more comfortable and chilled around your date (LOVE OF YOUR LIFE???) therefore you can forgo super-formal restaurants and opt for a lazy Saturday afternoon of eating lamb tacos and wiping birria consommé off each other’s chins.
-Bake Street is the place to do just that, although please note that people travel far and wide to hit up their legendary brunch menu.
+Around this point you’re probably going to be feeling more comfortable and chilled around your date (LOVE OF YOUR LIFE???), so you can forgo super-formal restaurants and opt for a lazy Saturday afternoon of eating lamb tacos and wiping birria consommé off each other’s chins.
+Bake Street near Stoke Newington is the place to do just that, although please note that people travel far and wide to hit up their legendary brunch menu.
 Luckily you can also get things to takeaway, so feel free to make a nice bench in nearby Hackney Downs park your date spot instead.

 The Romance on Steroids Moment